loanthanhhoang/MINI-PROJECTS/Digital Piano/README.md

 ## Concepts:
-This is my project after two weeks of learning Arduino and Processing
+This is my project after two weeks learning Arduino and Processing

 I use the communications between Processing and Arduino to improve my piano.
 In this new version, when I play any note with Arduino, there will be note played on the laptop screen.